andrewcbuensalida/mrts-etl-mit/README.md

 In the NAICS code-kind of business association table, columns will be naic id, and kind of business id.
 There are some data that have a string (S) instead of a proper sales amount, and some are empty.
 Just don't insert these sales.
 Insert the data from the csv into sql.
 Verify the data is in sql by checking mysql workbench, and writing python test scripts.
+To run the test script, in the terminal, enter python test.py.